 The overall case shape of the new Sub also changed with the new model’s release in a pretty subtle way.
 The lugs were widened slightly & shortened by a few millimeters, in comparison to the 16610, and its crown guards became broader as well.
 These changes give the new model a beefier appearance.

-This ceramic Submariner is equipped with a stainless-steel oyster bracelet with a new glidelock clasp, making the watch much more secure on your wrist, and preventing accidental loosening.
+This ceramic Submariner for sale is equipped with a stainless-steel oyster bracelet with a new glidelock clasp, making the watch much more secure on your wrist, and preventing accidental loosening.

 Now on the topic of things becoming more substantial, one of the more controversial changes made to the 116610 is under the sapphire crystal.
 Commonly referred to as a \"Maxi Dial,\" Rolex decided to increase the size of its hour indices, making the dial more manageable to read both in the water and out.